 – Students receiving financial aid: 91%

 The University of North Carolina at Pembroke (UNCP) is a public university in Pembroke, North Carolina.
-It offers a wide range of affordable online degree programs at the undergraduate and graduate levels, providing students with the flexibility and convenience of earning a degree online while still receiving a high-quality education.
+It offers a wide range of affordable online degree programs at the undergraduate and graduate levels, providing online students with the flexibility and convenience of earning a degree online while still receiving a high-quality education.

 UNCP’s cheap online degree programs are taught by the same faculty who teach on campus and follow the same curriculum as the on-campus programs.
 Online students have access to the same resources and support services as on-campus students, including academic advising, tutoring, and career counseling.